rjake/Rdatasets/doc/psych/rst/msq.rst

 ~~~~~~~

 | The Motivational States Questionnaire (MSQ) is composed of 72 items,
-  which represent the full affective range (Revelle & Anderson, 1998).
+  which represent the full affective space (Revelle & Anderson, 1998).
   The MSQ consists of 20 items taken from the Activation-Deactivation
   Adjective Check List (Thayer, 1986), 18 from the Positive and Negative
   Affect Schedule (PANAS, Watson, Clark, & Tellegen, 1988) along with